Ranger tips: Encounter Marine Park

 Stretching from Adelaide’s beachside suburb of Christies Beach to the mouth of the River Murray and the Coorong, Encounter Marine Park protects the diverse marine life of St Vincent Gulf, Backstairs Passage and Encounter Bay.

-It’s also a great place to visit, with so much to do – like dipping your toes into the water at one of the pristine beaches, snorkelling and diving at spectacular reefs, surfing one of the many great breaks, seeing the giants of the deep – southern right whales – on their winter migration, or fishing from beaches and jetties.
+It’s also a great place to visit, with so much to do – like dipping your toes into the water at one of the beaches, snorkelling and diving at spectacular reefs, surfing one of the many great breaks, seeing the giants of the deep – southern right whales – on their winter migration, or fishing from beaches and jetties.

 Want to experience it for yourself?
 We’ve asked Ranger Nikki Zanardo for some tips for your next visit.
 Here’s what she had to say:

 What’s the strangest thing you have ever seen washed up on the beach?

 A leather back turtle.
 They do come to South Australian waters but they are classified as a vulnerable species so you don’t see them too often.

 It was impressive to see a leatherback turtle up close and realise just how big they really are.
 This one was just over 2 metres in length!